GRKdev/AI-900-Quiz/README.md

 - Quiz state is managed using localStorage to save results

-- Mora than 600 questions, created with ChatGPT 4o, the final quiz from the AI-900 learn.microsoft.com from every module, the AI-900 exam guide and samples from internet.
+- More than 600 questions, created with ChatGPT 4o, the final quiz from the AI-900 learn.microsoft.com from every module, the AI-900 exam guide and samples from internet.

 - Managing language with LLM streaming to the component.